OpenVoiceOS/community-docs/docs/personal_backend.md

 2 - enable proxy_pairing, whenever a device pairs with local backend the code it speaks is also valid for selene, use that code to pair local backend with selene

-If a device tries to use a selene enabled endpoint without the backend being paired a 401 authentication error will be returned, if the endpoint does not use selene (eg. disabled in config) this check is skipped
+If a device tries to use a selene enabled endpoint without the backend being paired a 401 authentication error will be returned, if the endpoint does not use selene (e.g. disabled in config) this check is skipped
 #### Selene Config

 In your backend config add the following section